kadirl/csci361-group-project-mobile/backlog.md

 - [ ] Remove unlinked state
 - [ ] Autodiscard companies view on consumer shell
 - [ ] DropdownButton Error regarding with the maximum quantity of the item
+- [ ] Add a floating button to refresh the metrics in supplier's dashboard

 ## In progress